Visual learners are those who learn best through what they see.

 Most people don’t fit perfectly into one of the four learning style categories.
 Most students have a combination Learning Style!

 So, what does this mean?
-It means that your child should explore different ways of learning and choose to use the ones that they find most useful.
+It means that your teen should explore different ways of learning and choose to use the ones that they find most useful.